 Overview of CEPT proposal

 CEPT proposes to add the existing regulations for meter reading, asset tracking and tracing and social alarms from Commission Decision 2005/928/EC [4] as amended by Commission Decision 2008/673/EC [3].
 In addition, the existing regulation for hearing aids should be included as Assistive Listening Devices (ALD) and the existing regulation for asset tracking and tracing and social alarms as non-specific SRD with the respective duty cycle limits.
 The EC Decision 2005/928/EC [4] can be withdrawn as already outlined in CEPT Report 43 [18].
 CEPT proposes to add in the band 169.4-169.8125 MHz a new regulation for non-specific SRD with Low Duty Cycle (LDC) parameters.
-Exclusion of equipment that concentrates/multiplexes SRD LDC individual equipment data is also considered necessary from this proposal.
+Exclusion of equipment that concentrates/multiplexes SRD LDC individual equipment data is also considered necessary as a regulatory requirement in the band 169.4875-169.5875 MHz.
 Sharing in the band 169.4875-169.5875 is only possible with an extremely low duty cycle or day/night sharing;

 CEPT proposes to include the frequency range 57-64 GHz for non-specific SRD with a power of 20 dBm e.i.r.p., a maximum transmit power of 10 dBm and a maximum e.i.r.p. power spectral density of 13 dBm/MHz;

-CEPT proposes to maintain the current RTTT terminology and add the following definition of RTTT as a footnote to the RTTT section of the technical annex.
-“RTTT’ means systems in which information and communication technologies are applied in the field of transport (depending on technical restrictions for road rail, water and air), traffic management, navigation and mobility management, as well as for interfaces with other modes of transport including communication in vehicles between vehicles (e.g. car-to-car), and between vehicles and fixed locations (e.g. car-to-infrastructure) as well as communication from and to users.”;
+CEPT proposes the following definition of TTT (Transport and Traffic Telematics).
+“TTT’ means systems in which information and communication technologies are applied in the field of transport (depending on technical restrictions for road rail, water and air), traffic management, navigation and mobility management, as well as for interfaces with other modes of transport including communication in vehicles between vehicles (e.g. car-to-car), and between vehicles and fixed locations (e.g. car-to-infrastructure) as well as communication from and to users.”;

 CEPT proposes to include the Eurobalise and Euroloop transmit spectra.
 These are connected to the telepowering link at 27 MHz which is already included in the annex of the EC Decision;